Alfresco/docs-alfresco/desktop-sync/1.6/install/index.md

 {% capture mac %}

+## Installing Desktop Sync on Mac

 If you want to use Desktop Sync on Mac, you'll need:

 * Mac OS version 10.11 or later

-1. Download the Mac installation file: `Alfresco-Desktop-Sync-v1.7.x.dmg`
+1. Download the Mac installation file: `Alfresco-Desktop-Sync-v1.6.x.dmg`

 2. Double click the downloaded file to unpack the content.

-3. Double click the PKG file to start the installation: `Alfresco-Desktop-Sync-v1.7.x.pkg`
+3. Double click the PKG file to start the installation: `Alfresco-Desktop-Sync-v1.6.x.pkg`

     A wizard will install Alfresco Desktop Sync at `/Applications/Alfresco Desktop Sync`.